onflow/flow/docs/content/dapp-development/mainnet-account-setup.md

 At the time of writing, the most convenient way to setup a new mainnet account is by using [Flow Port](/flow-port/).

 > **Note**: This account will be used for production purposes.
 Make sure you handle keys appropriately.
+Using a Key Management Service is the best practice.

 ## Prerequisites